 When sending the EPP/Auth code through the 'Reg.
 Transfer' page, please make sure to check the junk/spam folder for the Admin contact email address you set for the registration.

-Step four: Requesting the transfer
+Step three: Requesting the transfer

 Domain registration transfers have to be initiated through the gaining registrar's interface.
 This is done after you’ve completed the preparation for the transfer.